 The improvised result is predictable.
-Students work long and hard to produce a screencast filled with avoidable grammar errors and word choice errors and filled with avoidable pronunciation errors, too.
+Students work long and hard to produce a screencast.
+Sadly, it is inevitably filled with avoidable grammar errors, word choice errors, and pronunciation errors, too.

 I am thrilled to announce that by the end of February, the Virtual Writing Tutor will have a step-by-step screencast creator to help students produce high-quality field-related screencasts for the blogging project that we do with Actively Engaged Online.
 Of course, you won’t need the textbook to get your students to create screencasts with the free system, but it will help if it is your first time teaching blogging.

 In any case, soon enough, those days will be behind us.
 If I get my way, there won’t be any more avoidable errors and mispronunciations filling up YouTube.
 My students’ field-related screencasts are otherwise quite watchable.
 They just need a little VWT magic polish to make them really shine.